ofri09bs/Jarvis-Discord-bot/README.md

 # Jarvis - Discord Bot

-Welcome to Jarvis, a Discord bot powered by **Google Gemini**.
+Welcome to Jarvis, a sophisticated, personality-driven Discord bot that emulates **'Jarvis'** from Iron Man.

 ## 🌟 Description

-This project provides a Discord bot that utilizes the AI capabilities of Google Gemini to interact with users, answer questions, and perform various tasks on your Discord server.
+This bot uses Google Gemini to hold witty, in-character conversations.
+It's designed to be loyal to its creator, address users as 'Sir', and provide short, precise answers.

+The bot remembers your conversation history on a **per-channel basis** and will only respond when triggered directly.

-## 🚀 Features (Example - Please Update)
+## 🚀 Features

-* **AI-Powered Conversation:** Chat with the bot using the advanced Gemini model.
-* **Question Answering:** Get answers to questions on a wide range of topics.
-* **Custom Commands:** (Please add specific commands you have created here)
-* ...
-(Add more features)
+* **Advanced AI Personality:** Powered by Google Gemini (`gemini-1.5-flash`) with a detailed system instruction to act exactly like Jarvis.
+* **Channel-Specific Memory:** Jarvis remembers the context of your conversation in *each channel* separately.
+* **Multiple Triggers:** You can talk to Jarvis by:
+    1. Mentioning him (`@Jarvis`)
+    2. Starting your message with his name (`jarvis ...`)
+    3. Replying to one of his messages.
+* **Creator Recognition:** The bot is hard-coded to recognize its owner via the `BOT_OWNER_ID` and respond with special loyalty and permissions.
+* **Moderation Tools:** Includes a native `timeout` command for server moderation.
+* **Fun Commands:** Includes several 'fun' commands like `activate`, `leak`, and `ban_this_guy`.
+* **Uptime Ready:** Includes a built-in Flask web server, making it easy to deploy on services like Replit that require a web server to stay alive.

 ## 🛠️ Installation and Setup